Needalife/Transaction-DPL/README.md

 # Engineering Experience: Bank Transaction Data Pipeline

-Welcome to the Engineering Experience Course project repository!
-This project will illustrate a data pipeline for a bank's transactional data.
+Welcome to the Engineering Experience project repository!
+This project will illustrate a simple data pipeline for a bank's transactional data.

 ## Project Description